This is a guide for those pacing the Leadville Trail 100 Run, although the information us valuable to crew and runners too.

-There’s a rare incident that your runner will get hurt between Aid Station (AS).
-If that happens, you need to make sure your runner is safe, then get word to the nearest AS.
+There’s a rare incident that your runner will get hurt between aid stations (AS).
+If that happens, you first need to make sure your runner is safe, then get word to the nearest AS.
 In most cases, you should stay with your runner.
 Chances are, another runner/pacer will be along soon.
-Tell them your runner’s name and number, and ask them to get the word to the AS crew.
+Tell them your runner’s name and number and ask them to get the word to the AS crew.
 Many pacers are EMTs and are willing to help the runner.
-In that case, it may be better to let them stay with the runner, and have you run to the nearest AS.
+In that case, it may be better to let them stay with the runner and have you run to the nearest AS.
 Don’t administer medical assistance yourself if you are not qualified to do so.
-If you are a pacer and come across an injured runner, be prepared to leave your healthy runner to get to the nearest AS as quickly as possible, even if that means running back along the course.
+If you are a pacer and come across an injured runner, be prepared to leave your healthy runner to get to the nearest AS as quickly as possible.
+The nearest AS my be behind you.

 In 1999, a friend of mine was pacing someone up the Powerline.
 His runner became hypothermic.
 They laid down along the trail, and the pacer spooned with the runner to help keep him warm.
 An EMT pacer came along with his runner.
 The EMT stopped, while his runner kept going to get word to the AS.
 They got the runner moving again.
 He regained his energy and finished strongly.

-Occasionally, a runner will drop a pacer, meaning that the pacer can’t keep up.
+Occasionally, a runner will drop a pacer (i.e., the pacer can’t keep up).
 It’s not the responsibility of the runner to wait for the pacer.
 If, as a pacer, you find yourself struggling to keep up, it’s up to you to let the runner know, and to tell them to go ahead without you.
 If you’re the runner, and you find your pacer is repeatedly falling behind, you need to ask them if they’re OK.
 As long as they’re not injured, if they’re holding you up, it’s OK to go ahead on your own.
 Remember rule #1 of pacing – TAKE CARE OF YOURSELF FIRST!
-Even if the pacer is slightly injured, if they are well enough to be able to get to an aid station on their own, and they have enough clothing, food and fluids, it still may be OK to leave them.
+Even if the pacer is slightly injured, if they are well enough to get to the nearest AS on their own and have enough food, clothing, etc., it may be OK to leave them.